Azure-Samples/azure-sdk-for-go-samples/appservice/staticsite/README.md

 - golang
 products:
 - azure
-description: "These code samples will show you how to manage Web Manager using Azure SDK for Golang."
+description: "These code samples will show you how to manage App Service Manager using Azure SDK for Golang."
 urlFragment: appservice
 ---

-# Getting started - Managing Web Manager using Azure Golang SDK
+# Getting started - Managing App Service Manager using Azure Golang SDK

-These code samples will show you how to manage Web using Azure SDK for Golang.
+These code samples will show you how to manage App Service using Azure SDK for Golang.

 ## Features

 This project framework provides examples for the following services:

-### Web
+### App Service
-* Using the Azure SDK for Golang - Web Management Library [appservice/armappservice](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/appservice/armappservice) for the [Azure Web Manager API](https://docs.microsoft.com/en-us/rest/api/web-apps/)
+* Using the Azure SDK for Golang - App Service Management Library [appservice/armappservice](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/appservice/armappservice) for the [Azure AppService Manager API](https://docs.microsoft.com/en-us/rest/api/appservice/)

 ### Prerequisites
 * an [Azure subscription](https://azure.microsoft.com)